-- Creating an account for the re-joined employee.
+- Creating a new account for the re-joined employee.

 The system currently has no way to record the Joined Date history of the employees, in which case, this step is being considered.
-However, before the super admin starts creating an account, you must ensure that the employee is not a Citizen or a Permanent Resident.
+However, before the super admin starts creating a new account, you must ensure that the employee is not a Citizen or a Permanent Resident.

 The reason for this is that the system does not allow duplicate NRIC and will cause issues with updating the Payroll details